jlfwong/speedscope/README.md

 English | [简体中文](./README-zh_CN.md)
 # 🔬speedscope
 A fast, interactive web-based viewer for performance profiles.
-An alternative viewer for [FlameGraphs][1].
-Will happily display multi-megabyte profiles without crashing your browser.
+Supports import from a variety of profiles in a variety of languages (JS, Ruby, Python, Go & more).
+Try it here: https://www.speedscope.app

 Given raw profiling data, speedscope allows you to interactively explore the data to get insight into what's slow in your application, or allocating all the memory, or whatever data is represented in the profiling data.